What was the best spring news for every top-25 team?

 7. Clemson

 That freshman Hunter Johnson ended the spring as arguably Clemson's hottest quarterback is both a positive and a negative for the Tigers.
 On the plus side, Johnson has oodles of talent and made some significant strides in his first three months on campus.
 He didn't look great in the spring game, but he had perhaps the best throw of the day and a few others that were dropped.
 On the downside, that the kid who just arrived on campus is already a strong contender to win the starting job is a bit concerning, particularly after a spring game in which the offenses looked shaky at best.
-Still, Johnson's ceiling is incredibly high, and if he continues to mature over the offseason, Clemson could be in the remarkable position of replacing Deshaun Watson with another All-American-caliber quarterback. -- Hale
+Still, Johnson's ceiling is high, and if he continues to mature over the offseason, Clemson could be in the remarkable position of replacing Deshaun Watson with another All-America-caliber quarterback. -- Hale

 8. Oklahoma